CSUChico-CSCI340/CSCI440-DNS-Name-Resolution-Engine-IPC/README.md

 * **multi-lookup.c**: Your program, conforming to the above requirements
 * **multi-lookup.h**: A header file containing prototypes for any function you write as part of your program.

-## Extra Credit
-For extra credit you can implement this assignment again using c++11 synchronization's mutexes and conditional variables.

 ## Grading
 To received full credit your program must: